david-aspital/Visum-GeoJSON-Export/README.md

 ### Within Visum

 The first option is designed to require minimal user intervention and be set up as a part of a standard model running procedure.
 It can be set up as a 'Run script' procedure that links to the `GeoJSON.py` file, with the layout files that define the data to be exported saved in a 'GeoJSON Layouts' folder in the same location as the script file.
-The only user intervention required to get the script to run is to update the folder path on **<span style="color:red"> line X </span>** with the location of the Python environment that contains `shapely`.
 The script will then export the data into the same folder as the version file.

 ### Outside of Visum
 The second option is for processing data from a model that has already been run and saved.
-The script can be run externally to Visum from the environment in which `shapely` is installed.
+The script can be run externally to Visum either using the Visum Python environment, or using another environment with the same packages.
 A file selection dialog will first appear in which the user should select the Visum version file, before a folder selection where the user can select the folder containing the layout files defining the data to be exported.
-The tool will then run and export the data into the same folder as the script.
+The tool will then run and export the data into the same folder as the version file.